meganbontrager/meganbontrager.github.io/04_join.md

 ### **Prospective undergrads:**

-Hands-on undergraduate work in the lab primarily occurs through work-study positions and credit-based opportunities (e.g., ROP, REP).
-These opportunities will be advertised on CLNx.
-The next opportunity is likely to be summer 2023 work-study positions.
-I am also happy to hear from students interested in conducting independent study projects (e.g., EEB397, EEB497, EEB498).
-My group may also include students as volunteers on an occasional basis.
+Hands-on undergraduate work in the lab primarily occurs through work-study positions, credit-based opportunities (e.g., ROP, REP, EEB397, EEB497, EEB498), and summer research fellowships (e.g., USRAs).
+Work-study opportunities will be advertised on CLNx.
+The next opportunity will be fall-winter 2024 work-study positions.

-If you are interested in joining the group as an undergraduate, please contact me by email with brief responses to the following prompts in addition to a resume and a transcript (or list of courses completed to-date).
+If you are interested in joining the group as an undergraduate, please contact me by email with brief responses to the following prompts in addition to a resume and an unofficial transcript.

 1. Please briefly describe your most relevant experience (course experience, research experience, work experience, etc).
 Note that this can be broad (e.g., organizational skills learned in a non-research job, favorite class activities).
 You are welcome to get in touch regardless of whether you have previous experience with academic research.
 2. Why are you interested in research and in this lab?